Morncast/kigali-hacks/posts/index.md

 - Treat everyone with respect and kindness.
 - Be thoughtful in how you communicate.
 - Don't be destructive or inflammatory.
-- If you encounter an issue, please mail <conduct@morncast.live>.
+- If you encounter an issue, please mail <conduct@kigalihacks.live>.

 ## Why have a Code of Conduct?